There are almost endless things to do on Maui, but a few stand out as more adventurous than others.

 Adventures in Maui Scuba Diving

 Scuba diving is one of our favorite activities on Maui.
-From endemic fish species only found in Hawaii to stunning views of Maui’s unique underwater landscape, we definitely recommend heading out with a master dive guide.
+From endemic fish species only found in Hawaii to stunning views of Maui’s unique underwater landscape, we recommend heading out with a master dive guide.
 (Just remember to book it a few days away from both visiting Haleakala and flying.)

 Maui scuba tours